 Certain dog breeds are known to be prone to particular hereditary conditions that can affect their quality of life.
 EasyDNA offers dog inherited disease testing a reliable and accurate DNA test that will establish the genetic susceptibility of your dog to a given disease.
 Chief among the interests of dog breeders is that their litters are genetically disease free.
 The results of our test will establish clearly whether your dog is a carrier, affected or clear of the disease.
 Our canine disease testing service starts from just £49 for the first test and £25 for each additional test ordered for the same canine at the same time.
-Results are ready in 10 working days from receipt of samples at the laboratory.
+Results are ready and sent by email in 10 working days from receipt of samples at the laboratory.

 As a dog breeder, you need to make responsible decisions.
 Any dog lover or breeder clearly wishes the best possible health and happiness for their dog.
 However, the scope of the test goes even further.
 It is the responsibility of a breeder to provide dogs that are healthy and disease-free.
 Certain dog breeds are known to sometimes be carriers or even affected by certain disease-causing genes, more so than other breeds.